Pinaki82/Tulu-C-IDE/README.md

 [convert-line-endings](https://github.com/Pinaki82/convert-line-endings.git): "_Convert Line Endings to Unix/Windows"_, `\lnu` and `\lnd`.

-[AutoComplPop](https://github.com/vim-scripts/AutoComplPop.git): _"With this plugin, your vim comes to automatically opens popup menu for completions when you enter characters or move the cursor in Insert mode."_

 [vim-grammarous
 ](https://github.com/rhysd/vim-grammarous.git): A frontend grammar checker for Vim that uses [LanguageTool](https://languagetool.org/download/) in the backend.
 Simply do `:GrammarousCheck`.
 This plugin automatically downloads [LanguageTool](https://languagetool.org/download/) on Linux, which requires Java 8+.
 Install Java Runtime Environment on Ubuntu derivatives: `sudo apt install default-jre`.
 On Windows OS, extract "languagetool-*.zip" in the 'misc' (`%userprofile%\.vim\plugged\vim-grammarous\misc` or `%userprofile%\.vim\misc`) folder.

 [vim-bettersearch](https://github.com/kenng/vim-bettersearch.git): Notepad++ like search in Vim. `:BetterSearch<TAB>`.

 [MRU](https://github.com/yegappan/mru.git): _"The Most Recently Used (MRU) plugin provides an easy access to a list of recently opened/edited files in Vim.
 This plugin automatically stores the file names as you open/edit them in Vim."_

 [TaskList.vim](https://github.com/vim-scripts/TaskList.vim.git): _"This script is based on the eclipse Task List.
 It will search the file for FIXME, TODO, and XXX (or a custom list) and put them in a handy list for you to browse which at the same time will update the location in the document so you can see exactly where the tag is located."_ **Usage:** Press `<Leader>t` then `Esc`.
 Or, `:TaskList`.
 Press `q` to close the Task List window.
 Read the plugin file [here](https://github.com/vim-scripts/TaskList.vim/blob/master/plugin/tasklist.vim) to find the instructions.